gatsbyjs/gatsby/docs/docs/how-to/adding-common-features/building-a-site-with-authentication.md

 Global objects that are accessible in the browser like `localStorage` aren't available while a Gatsby site is building, because the build runs in a Node.js environment.

-However, some third party services might try and access `localStorage` or the `window` object with internal methods.
+However, some third-party services might try and access `localStorage` or the `window` object with internal methods.
 To keep those snippets from breaking the build, those invocations should be wrapped in checks or `useEffect` hooks to verify that the code is running in the browser and is skipped during the build process:

 ```javascript
 import app from "firebase/app"